Accident

 In recent years worldwide, the most common causes of accidental deaths have been road traffic incidents and falls.
+Writing of accidental deaths, one author says the "vast majority of accidents are not really accidents of chance, but rather accidents of folly, negligence, and blatant human misjudgment", with research showing that up to 80% of events that are called accidents are caused by human error.
 Many different theoretical models have been proposed for analyzing accidents, but no single model has yet proved sufficient for these often-complex events.